UdelaRInterior/ansible-role-make-vm-template-unique/README.md

 Requirements
 ------------

-A VM running on a known address and with superuser access by password is required.
+A VM running on a known address and with superuser access by password and `sshpass` tool installed on your ansible controller is required.

 Typically, that VM will be created from a template, and the required data will be that used when the template was created.